Tobben00/Machinelearning-TEK305-Exam/README.md

 # Machinelearning-TEK305-Exam
-This is my handin for TEK305 Exam where i got graded A for my result.
+This is my handin for TEK305 Exam where I got graded A for my result.

 Exam task, file name:
 - "Exam_TEK305_MachineLearning_2021.pdf"